NEW Children Hatha Yoga Course

 After completion of the starter course, you have the opportunity to join the subsequent continuation courses as per syllabus.

 The subsequent courses are not drop in classes and only open to students who have completed the 10 weeks starter course.

-Students who successfully completed the asanas syllabus with practise time will then have the chance to join the Hatha Yoga Teacher Training course subject to qualification, ability and the cultivation of Seva.
+Students who successfully complete the asanas syllabus with at least 2 years of practise time will then have the chance to join the Hatha Yoga Teacher Training course subject to qualification, ability and the cultivation of Seva.

 Please pay the cost of the course in full before the start of the first class.
 If students so paid discontinue their course, refunds are not given.
 Payment does not guarantee a place as we reserve the right to refuse students who did not complete the starter/previous courses and absenteeism from too many classes.

 The Trust trains Yoga Teachers to a very high standard and none of the teachers teaching at our centres receives any of the income from the courses.
 All proceeds go to the Trust to finance its programmes and activities.